German Football Museum in Dortmund, exterior view with long-time exposure, © Johannes Höhn

 About 0:30 hours by train

 A Borussia football match in Germany’s largest stadium, the Signal Iduna-Park with room for 80,000 people, usually takes 90 minutes.
-The German Football Museum nearby at Dortmund’s main train station invites its visitors to linger for longer than that, in an exhibition that ends with a glimpse at the desired ECH cup.
+The German Football Museum nearby at Dortmund’s main train station invites its visitors to linger for longer.
+For Euro 2024, the museum is celebrating the power of football even more than usual: under the heading "Spielräume", a festival of football culture is offering plays, poetry, film and music until 14 July.
+And: The exhibition ends with a glimpse at the desired ECH cup.
 The roof of the Dortmunder U, a historical brewery building, or the Skywalk of the former Phoenix West blast furnace plant, affords a view that reaches almost across the entire city, which even has a “palace of labour” to offer.
-The brick façade and Art Nouveau portal of the Zeche Zollern colliery are some of the most
+The brick façade and Art Nouveau portal of the Zeche Zollern colliery are some of the most beautiful buildings that reference Dortmund’s mining history.

 Youtube or Vimeo videos are rendered here.
 If videos are accepted on this page, data will be transfered to Youtube or Vimeo.